 A French Intelligence Agent becomes embroiled in the Cold War politics first with uncovering the events leading up to the 1962 Cuban Missile Crisis, and then back to France to break up an international Russian spy ring.

-Christopher Emmanuel Balestrero - Manny to his friends - is a string bassist, a devoted husband and father, and a practicing Catholic.
-His $85 a week gig playing in the jazz combo at the Stork Club is barely enough to make ends meet.
+Christopher Emmanuel Balestrero, "Manny" to his friends, is a string bassist, a devoted husband and father, and a practicing Catholic.
+His eighty-five dollar a week gig playing in the jazz combo at the Stork Club is barely enough to make ends meet.
 The Balestreros' lives will become a little more difficult with the major dental bills his wife Rose will be incurring.
 As such, Manny decides to see if he can borrow off of Rose's life insurance policy.
 But when he enters the insurance office, he is identified by some of the clerks as the man that held up the office twice a few months earlier.
-Manny cooperates with the police as he has nothing to hide.
-Manny learns that he is a suspect in not only those hold ups, but a series of other hold ups in the same Jackson Heights neighborhood in New York City where they live.
+Manny cooperates with the police, as he has nothing to hide.
+Manny learns that he is a suspect in not only those hold-ups, but a series of other hold-ups in the same Jackson Heights neighborhood in New York City where they live.
 The more that Manny cooperates, the more guilty he appears to the police.
-With the help of Frank O'Connor, the attorney that they hire, they try to prove Manny's innocence.
-Regardless of if ...Written by
+With the help of Frank O'Connor, the attorney that they hire, they try to prove Manny's innocence. ...Written by

 This is Alfred Hitchcock speaking.
 In the past, I have given you many kinds of suspense pictures.
 But this time, I would like you to see a different one.
 The difference lies in the fact that this is a true story, every word of it.
 And yet it contains elements that are stranger than all the fiction that has gone into many of the thrillers that I've made before.